kubernetes/autoscaler/cluster-autoscaler/cloudprovider/aws/README.md

 * Repeat by creating other LTs and ASGs, for example c5.18xlarge and c5n.18xlarge or a bunch of similar burstable instances.

 See CloudFormation example [here](MixedInstancePolicy.md).

+## Use Static Instance List
+The set of the latest supported EC2 instance types will be fetched by the CA at run time.
+You can find all the available instance types in the CA logs.
+If your network access is restricted such that fetching this set is infeasible, you can specify the command-line flag `--aws-use-static-instance-list=true` to switch the CA back to its original use of a statically defined set.

+To refresh static list, please run `go run ec2_instance_types/gen.go` under `cluster-autoscaler/cloudprovider/aws/` and update `staticListLastUpdateTime` in `aws_util.go`

 ## Common Notes and Gotchas:
 - The `/etc/ssl/certs/ca-bundle.crt` should exist by default on ec2 instance in your EKS cluster.
 If you use other cluster privision tools like [kops](https://github.com/kubernetes/kops) with different operating systems other than Amazon Linux 2, please use `/etc/ssl/certs/ca-certificates.crt` or correct path on your host instead for the volume hostPath in your cluster autoscaler manifest.